AdoptOpenJDK/openjdk-docker/README.md

 * [Unofficial Images](https://hub.docker.com/u/adoptopenjdk) are maintained by AdoptOpenJDK and updated on a nightly basis.
 Supported OSes and their versions and type of images are as below.
   - Linux
     - Alpine (3.12): Release, Nightly and Slim
+    - CentOS (7): Release, Nightly and Slim
+    - ClefOS (7): Release, Nightly and Slim
     - Debian (Buster): Release, Nightly and Slim
-    - UBI (8): Release, Nightly and Slim
+    - DebianSlim (Buster-slim): Release, Nightly and Slim
+    - Leap (15.2): Release and Nightly
+    - Tumbleweed (latest): Release and Nightly
-    - UBI-Minimal (8): Release, Nightly and Slim
+    - UBI (8.2): Release, Nightly and Slim
+    - UBI-Minimal (8.2): Release and Nightly
     - Ubuntu (20.04): Nightly and Slim